KPI-Sense/intern-take-home-assessment/README.md

 Please organize, design, test and document your code as if it were going into production - then push your changes to a feature branch.
 After you have pushed your code, you may submit a pull request into master for code review.

+`Any dependencies should be in a requirements.txt file`

 All the best and happy coding